abyanmajid/abyanmajid/README.md

 just a guy who is overly enthusiastic about code and cool software

-- 🎓 learning stuff at usyd
+- 🎓 learning stuff at usyd (1st year)
 - :crab: in love with rust
 - 😢 stuck in vim
 - :rocket: some of the cooler stuff i've built: [codemore.io](#)😍, [gylio](#)😍